integr8ly/integreatly-operator/test-cases/tests/products/h24-verify-selfmanaged-apicast-and-custom-policy.md

 - `cat policies/example/0.1/apicast-policy.json` - note the output
 - navigate to 3scale Admin Portal
 - ?
 (Help) -> 3scale API docs -> APIcast Policy Registry Create
-  - use `customer-admin` access token
+  - use `customer-admin` access token, i.e. the one generated in step 11.
   - name -> use name from apicast-policy.json
+  - version -> use the version from apicast-policy.json
   - schema -> paste the `apicast-policy.json` content there
 - press "Send Request" button
 - navigate to 3scale Admin Portal -> API -> Integration -> Policies -> Add Policy